Can a Rhinoplasty Affect My Sense of Smell?

 Because the loss of smell is related to nasal inflammation, you can take steps to ensure your body heals as best it can.
 Rest, drink plenty of liquids and avoid activities that could harm the nose (such as certain sports that carry the risk of impact).

-Although the risks of permanent loss of smell are low, the best way to minimize the risks is to choose an experienced plastic surgeon for your rhinoplasty or septoplasty.
-Dr. Alexis Furze, a California board certified Head and Neck surgeon based in Newport Beach, specializes in rhinoplasty and septoplasty.
-Dr. Furze has gained him recognition for his surgical skill and aesthetic sense in Orange County and beyond.
+Although the risks of permanent loss of smell are low, the best way to minimize the risks is to choose an experienced plastic surgeon for your rhinoplasty.
+Dr. Alexis Furze is a double board certified Facial Plastic Surgeon and a Head and Neck surgeon.
+Call or email his Newport Beach to book a rhinoplasty consultation.